 B. Baseline and Project Surveys (BS and PS)

-A combined baseline and project survey was conducted where data on both the use of a 3 stone fire and a project stove were collected.
+A combined baseline and project survey was conducted where data on both the use of baseline cooking technologies and a project technology were collected.
 The steps below were undertaken:

 i) Survey Representativeness

-Households were randomly selected to ensure representativeness of sample for project population.
-There is only one scenario representing the baseline situation, which is the domestic cooking using a 3-stone open fire for cooking in the baseline with firewood.
+To ensure representativeness of sample for project population, households were randomly selected from the age group 0-1 of the stove-database.
+Age group 0-1 was selected in order to ensure that participants remembered well how they used to cook before purchasing the improved cookstove.

 ii) Survey Sample Sizing